 But what do these women when they're not cavorting or frolicking at parties on the beach actually do?
 What roles are they shown in?
 Given the fantasy nature of this dream world some of these roles should come as no surprise.
-From the inevitable cheerleaders, airline stewardesses partying on planes, hotel maids in short skirts, sorority girls just having a great time pillow fighting with each other, or authority figures like police women or SNM chicks with whips or school girls in uniform in lust with anyone, these characters are drawn straight from adolescent sexual fantasy.
+From the inevitable cheerleaders, airline stewardesses partying on planes, hotel maids in short skirts, repressed librarians just bursting to discover their inner sexy babe, school teachers in lust with their male students, sorority girls just having a great time pillow fighting with each other, or authority figures like police women or SNM chicks with whips or school girls in uniform in lust with anyone, these characters are drawn straight from adolescent sexual fantasy.
+The condensation of this is found in this video where a peep show runs us through the gamut of these stereotypical characters; a nurse, policewomen, a dominatrix, and of course a school girl.
 In fact, peep shows and strip clubs are the main hang out for one of the major female characters who populate the dream world; the stripper.
-From playing a small part in the early history of music videos, they've evolved into one of its major components.
+From playing a small part in the early history of music videos, they've evolved into one of its major components, sometimes shown as lap dancers, most of the time they are wrapped in various ways around a strippers pole which now seems to be a standard prop in the dream world.
 The compliant stripper is of course the ultimate heterosexual male fantasy and her ubiquitous presence should tell us something about the imagination that propels this part of popular culture.
+And where as in the past bisexuality was sometimes hinted at, now girl on girl action is highly visible across the landscape of music videos and there is nothing at all subtle about it.
+Indeed, some videos are entirely based on wild parties involving only women.
+But, looking closer at why so many women now appear in this way in music videos, as opposed to, for example, gay men who are literally invisible, will give an answer as to the source of the imaginations from which the cultures stories or normal masculinity and femininity are told.